hermeznetwork/docs/docs/developers/protocol/hermez-protocol/protocol.md

 #### TransferToEthAddr
-Sender sends the transaction to a ethereum address recipient in the state tree.
+Sender sends the transaction to a Ethereum address recipient in the state tree.
 If the recipient does not exist and coordinator wants to process the transaction, it should create a new account with the recipient Ethereum address.

 It is assumed that the `toIdx` is set to the special index 0.